 Civil Ceremonies are legally binding and will normally be performed in the local Town Hall and last approximately 20 minutes.
 The ceremony will be conducted in Italian and you are legally obliged to have an interpreter present throughout the ceremony, even if you or your partner can speak Italian.
 The interpreter must be a professional signing and making oath to translate accordingly.

-Basic Documentation for a legally binding wedding (New Procedure)
+Basic Documentation for a legally binding wedding (if the British parts reside in the UK)

 If you intend to marry in Italy you will need the following documentation.
 There are several scenarios depending on how the couple is formed and residency and nationality of both, The most common is when both parties are British and reside in the UK.
 For other scenarios please refer to the British consulate website wedding in Italy)